 The famous gorge is located 5 km north of Agüimes.
 The marked location on Google Maps is the beginning of the Barranco de las Vacas which is not as spectacular.
 Follow this link to find the correct entrance Google Maps Link

 Directions to the Canyon

 The view from the tunnel into the canyon

 We parked our car on the right at the first parking.
 Walk on the left for roughly 100 m.
 Look for a footpath leading down to this tunnel.
 The road is leading above.
 This short part of the hike is steep and slippery.
 Wear appropriate shoes.
 When you reach the bottom, you walk to the right through the short tunnel to enter the canyon.

 Another 100 m and the gorge narrows.
 Shortly after you reach the main part of the Barranco de las Vacas.
 This canyon has a dead end and waterfall during heavy rainfall.

 The canyon after the left curve.

-When we visited the canyon, a puddle was left.
+When we visited the canyon, a puddle was left at the end of the canyon.
+There is a waterfall during and after heavy rainfall.
 You have to walk the same way back.
 It took us less than 10 minutes from the parking to the popular part.